It sounds so simple, I'm surprised there aren't more of them.

 Certainly, more than once in our lifetime, we've learned a bit about food pantries.
 They're integral parts of many communities.
 The concept is simple enough... families in need can go to a food pantry, and get hooked up with some staples to keep their family going.
 But heat is a huge problem for a lot of Maine families.

-And this year will be no exception.
-Gas and oil prices are expected to be the highest they've been in quite a while, so keeping the family warm is going to be a real challenge for a lot of folks.
-But over in Searsmont, they've got a way they've been dealing with it.
-A community woodshed, according to WABI.
+Especially this year.
+Gas and oil prices are the highest they've ever been, so keeping the family warm is going to be a real challenge for a lot of folks.
+But over at the Waldo County Woodshed in Searsmont, they've got a way they've been dealing with it.
+A community woodshed, according to a post from WABI.

 The woodshed started because of a UMaine study.

-About eight years ago, after a UMaine study looked into the usefulness of a community woodshed, much like the way a food pantry works.
+About eight years ago, a UMaine study looked into the usefulness of a community woodshed, much like the way a food pantry works.
 Eight years later, it seems they've proven there's a great need for it.
-Folks who roll up for wood, often have stories that soften even the hardest of hearts, concerning their ability to keep their family warm.
+Folks who roll up for wood in Searsmont, often have stories that soften even the hardest of hearts, concerning their ability to keep their family warm.

 Heat is a huge problem for a lot of Maine families.